-Twenty-five years ago, a magazine like this would not have published very much about electronic distribution companies.
+Twenty-five years ago Electronic Design would not have published very much about electronic distribution companies.
 Our readers always have been predominantly design engineers.

 Back then, they would have sourced components from distributors, but that was about as far as the relationship went.
 Times have changed enormously.

 These days, distribution companies are working more closely with design engineers and their projects, though not for purely altruistic reasons.
 Many distributors recognize that their core business activities are not in themselves sufficient to distinguish themselves and give them a marketing advantage over the rest of the pack.
 Distributors also realize that providing valuable assistance with their design-in challenges can engender lasting and lucrative relationships with engineers.
 Design engineers today also face greater time-to-market pressures, and distribution companies can help.
 Indeed, many distributors now recognize the marketing imperative of design assistance if they want to survive in the business.